mrismanaziz/Reforestation/README.md

-## How are false teeth like stars?
-They come out at night!
+## How was the snow globe feeling after the storm?
+A little shaken.